matiasWanntorp/sieve-doc/docs/source/parameters.rst

 ``--overlap_size`` (default: 0) (Concoct)

 Overlap size of the script ``cut_ut_fasta.py``.
 Cut up fasta file in non-overlapping or overlapping parts of equal length.

+--class_all_bins (default: false)

+To run the classfication process on all the bins and not only on the good quality bins.

 Bin quality check and refinement options
 ----------------------------------------